AliceSantilli/nnUNet/readme.md

 Other pretrained models offered by the original nnUnet authors can be found [here](https://zenodo.org/record/4485926#.ZD7VhC-B30o)

+## Custom Trainers

+One of our experiments required weighting the data points differently.
+In the ``weightedTraining_NETFiles`` folder you will find a custom trainer and loss function file to do so.
+This matches the structure used in nnU-net v1 and requires only one more cfg file that holds the weights for each data point.
+These weights are in the same order as the images are labelled (eg img_001.nii.gz).

 For more information on this model and its training, please read the following paper: